 Why rely on visual marketing when you could play with sound as well?
 That's the feeling behind the new sonic logo composed for Cadbury by a prominent film score composer, which aims to sum up the chocolate company's brand in just a few notes.

 Produced by specialist sonic logo branding agency DLMDD, the short sound accompanies the well-known visual logo to create a multi-sensory experience.
 Given the last year has seen a 22 per cent uptake in sonic logos, sound is clearly the next big thing in marketing – and Cadbury has leaped on the trend.
-Listen to the sonic logo below, and we'll go and update our how to design a logo piece with a brand-new section.
+Listen to the sonic logo below, and we'll go and update our pick of the best audio logos now.

 Composer Guy Farley wrote the score for the sonic logo on a Steinway piano from 1895, immediately adding the sense of history and gravitas necessary for such a historic brand.
 The sound is already in place in TV adverts, including Garage and Give A Doubt (see that one below).
 Watch to the end and you'll hear the three notes underpinning a voice speaking "There's A Glass And A Half In Everyone" (Cadbury's tagline).

 There's no doubt that Cadbury's branding is some of the best-known out there, with the signature-style looped wordmark (based on the signature of founder William Cadbury) and the distinctive purple (Pantone 2685C, in case you were wondering) packing a chocolate-y punch right off the bat.
 And this auditory addition only serves to strengthen it more.